SeunginLyu/seungin-lyu/_drafts/black-box-internet-disposal.md

 According to Wikipedia, "_a **black box** is a device, system or object which can be viewed in terms of its inputs and outputs without any knowledge of its internal workings_."

-In Maciej Cegłowski talk "_The Internet With A Human Face",_ he classified
+In Maciej Cegłowski talk "_The Internet With A Human Face",_ he categorized big collections of personal data as "radioactive waste" after explaining about the ridiculous amount of effort, time and money required to destroy and erase them completely.
+He called out human hubris and fear for being the driving force behinds the efforts to collect and generate such collections.

+I found it interesting that